baseboxorg/community-node/org_info/application.md

 • WAN Strategist
 > Greg is a SysAdmin for a Fortune 500 company.
 He is responsible for a network of

-• Social Media
+• Social Media Strategist
-> XXXXXXX is a prolific blogger who has 2,000 twitter followers.

-• Community Outreach
-> XXXXXXXX is a community organizer who has managed several grassroots campaigns.
+> Michael is the founder & chief strategist of xxxxxxx, a SEO, PPP & Remarketing specialty outfit.
+In his spare time he likes to run an Antminer that drives his family nuts.

-• Software Development
+• Application Education
->  XXXXXXXX has written several applications for iOS and Android and currently teaches Java at ___________.
+>  XXXXXXXX has written several Java applications

-The following vendors have agreed to work with Community Node as strategic partners in this project:
+The following vendors have agreed to work with Community Node:

 • Devops Expansion Engineer
 > John is a Docker & Kubernetes specialist located in Great Britain. (paste bio)

-• Marketing Strategist
-> Michael is the founder & chief strategist of xxxxxxx, a SEO, PPP & Remarketing specialty outfit.
-In his spare time he likes to run an Antminer that drives his family nuts.